michael-basil/michael-basil.github.io/health.md

 * Enjoyment comes from observing the present moment for what it brings or omits
 * Health pursuits cost nothing and are best when simple
 * Sugar and processed foods are detrmental with no exceptions
-* Fasting improves metabolism, has anit-aging effects and can be Relaxing
+* Fasting improves metabolism, has anti-aging effects and can be Relaxing
 * Addiction behaviors when identified are systematically observed and erradicated

 ## What are my current habits when at my best?

 * Fasting
-    * Post-novice or intermediate level
+    * Intermediate level
     * Water only
     * 16-22 hour fasting window on intermittent days
-    * 24-60 hour extended fasting window perioically
+    * 36-60 hour extended fasting window perioically
 * Eating
     * No processed food, no grains, all whole foods
     * Minimal sugar, targeted proteins and healthy fats
-        * Spinach, brocoli, avacado. black beans, kidney beans, soy beans, brussel sprouts, onions, tomatos, cucumbers, bell peppers, jalapeño peppers, spices (black pepper, tumeric, garlic, chili pepper, cayenne pepper, basil, ginger), olive oil, balsamic vinegar, cashews, pistachios, almonds, walnuts, peanuts, sunflower seeds, pumpkin seeds, coconut, strawberries, blueberries, rasberries, bananas, grapefruit, oranges, apples, watermelon, cantelope, popcorn
+        * Spinach, brocoli, avacado, peas, black beans, kidney beans, soy beans, brussel sprouts, onions, tomatos, cucumbers, bell peppers, jalapeño peppers, spices (black pepper, tumeric, garlic, chili pepper, cayenne pepper, basil, ginger), olive oil, balsamic vinegar, cashews, pistachios, almonds, walnuts, peanuts, sunflower seeds, pumpkin seeds, coconut, strawberries, blueberries, rasberries, bananas, grapefruit, oranges, apples, watermelon, cantelope, popcorn
         * Fish: not currently but likely soon
         * Eggs: not currently but likely soon
         * Dairy: not currently and unlikely soon
         * Favorite desert: almond or peanut butter (fresh ground) with a banana
     * For my kids I approach the same way but add full fat yogurt, full fat cheese, tuna fish, salmon
 * Exercise
+    * 10,000+ hours of practice
     * Boxing, swimming, jumping rope, push ups, pull ups, chin ups, planks, burpees, running, walking, biking, basketball, racquetball
     * Heavy days are Monday, Wednesday and Friday
     * Lighter days are Tuesday and Thursday
     * Weekends are optional as desired/motivated
 * Meditation
-    * Early stage practices being developed
+    * Novice level
     * Tuesday and Thursday online
     * Tuesday night in person
     * Monday and Friday as able